 5. Secure your bank accounts.

 No matter what type of credit card you use, debit or credit, you need to set additional security levels.
 Since scammers break cards more often than you can imagine, it is important to isolate most of your savings from the potentially exposed area.
 For example, creating a virtual card only for Internet payment will expose only this card if something goes wrong.
+Shopping scams do not stop on the bank cards, but the most sensitive loss may be cut off in that way.
 Refill it with the sum you need only before the payment – and crooks will get a small sum or even nothing from your card.
 Additionally, you can set an Internet payments limit for this card – it will restrict the sum the crooks will take from your card, additionally notifying you about the unusual transaction.
 You can also turn off Internet payment altogether and enable this feature only if necessary.
 The final step may be the request for a dynamic CVV code, which changes in a set period of time.
 Not each bank offers such a service, but without an actual CVV, there is no way to get a penny from your card.

 6. If the price is too good to be true, it probably is untrue.